cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 ![Home][img.screenshot-02]

 - Kibana uses index patterns for retrieving data from Elasticsearch.
 As it's the first time we are using Kibana, we must create an index pattern to explore our data.
 We should see an index that has been created by Logstash.
-Create a pattern for matching the Logstash indexes using `logstash-*`.
-Then click the _Next step_ button.
+So create a pattern for matching the Logstash indexes using `logstash-*` and then click the _Next step_ button.

 ![Creating index pattern][img.screenshot-03]

-- Then we should pick a field for filtering the data by time.
+- Then pick a field for filtering the data by time.
 Choose `@timestamp` and click the _Create index pattern_ button.

 ![Picking a field for filtering data by time][img.screenshot-04]

 - The index pattern will be created.
-Click again in the _Discover_ icon we will able to see the log events of the applications start up.
-Log events of both post and comment services will be available:
+Click again in the _Discover_ icon and the log events of both post and comment services start up will be shown:

 ![Viewing the log events][img.screenshot-05]